 Physical exercise, along with emotional arousal and other stresses on the body, is often associated with increased skin coloration in light-skinned people.
-In most contexts, working out is associated with being "red in the face," especially when short, intense bursts of activity are involved.
-Nevertheless, under certain conditions and in the right environment, exercise can have the opposite effect on your complexion.

 Video of the Day